-Your patron record may be incomplete
+Your patron record may be incomplete.

-You may be using an out of date temporary card number
+You may be using an out of date temporary card number.

 For all of the above you will have to visit your local library with your card, photo ID and proof of address for staff to resolve the issue.

-If all your details are correct, make sure that if you are signing into eBooks, eMagazines, reference resources that you are inputting the correct library card number.
+If all your details are correct, make sure that if you are signing into eBooks, eMagazines, and reference resources that you are inputting the correct library card number.
 Your card should start with D4 and contains 14 digits.
 Make sure the D is capitalised.